 the proposed methods by which these impacts may be overcome in a manner consistent with accepted environmental, planning, engineering and resource management practices.

-There is no public obligation, however, either to redesignate or to purchase any land if there is an existing or potential environmental sensitivity that would be difficult or costly to overcome.
+There is no public obligation, however, either to re-designate or to purchase any land if there is an existing or potential environmental sensitivity that would be difficult or costly to overcome.

 In considering a development application, within or near an Environmentally Sensitive Area, Council, in conjunction with the appropriate agency, will consider the need for an Environmental Impact Assessment to assess the impact of the proposed development on the Environmentally Sensitive Area.